C4ptainCrunch/thesis/source/index.rst

   of :math:`T`.

-Each node holds 3 counters : (:math:`W_S`), the number of simulations using this node ended that with a win for South;  and North (:math:`W_N`).
-From this counters, a probability of North winning conditional on a given action can be computed
+Each node :math:`x` holds 3 counters : :math:`N` (the number of simulation that went through :math:`x`),:math:`W_S` and :math:`W_N` (the number of simulations going through :math:`x` and leading to a win respectively for South and North).
+From these counters, a probability of North winning can be estimated by :math:`\frac{W_N}{N}` if both players play randomly from :math:`x`.
+TODO:
-immediately: :math:`\frac{W_N}{N}`.

-This sampling can be ran as many times as allowed (most of the time, the agent is time constrained).
+TODO This sampling can be ran as many times as allowed (most of the time, the agent is time constrained).
 One can also stop the sampling earlier if

-each time refining the probability of winning when choosing a child of the root node.
+TODO each time refining the probability of winning when choosing a child of the root node.
 When we are done sampling, the agent chooses the child with the highest probability of winning and plays the corresponding action in the game.

-the total number of times a node has been played during a sampling iteration (:math:`N`)
+TODO the total number of times a node has been played during a sampling iteration (:math:`N`)

 TODO Every game are played at full random so the estimated value of a node (wins - losses / total_games) will converge to the mean of the value of all possible children games.
 A lot of early implementations of MCTS were trying to be clever by pruning some branches or choose more often promising moves.
 We intentionally choose at full random so we can compare it later to UCT that chooses in a formalized way with no domain knowledge and is proven to converge to minimax.